skalyaanamoorthy/thermostability-transfer/README.md

 `git clone https://github.com/dauparas/ProteinMPNN`

- note: ProteinMPNN directory will be used as input for ProteinMPNN scripts
+ Note: ProteinMPNN directory will be used as input for ProteinMPNN scripts

 Tranception: